 Captain's log, stardate d195.y36/AB

 Time flies.
 We have been so busy this year, that we have barely had time to look back to all the things we have accomplished thus far.
-Actually, it’s been a year and a month since we legally founded MarsBased.
+Actually, it’s been a year and a month since we legally incorporated MarsBased.

 One of the companies we look up to is Dockyard.
 They run a very inspirational blog, where they publish their experiences.
-This is a small homage to them and to this post, where they described the difficulties they faced during the first six months running a consultancy.
+This is a small homage to them and this post, where they described the difficulties they faced during the first six months running a consultancy.

 Here’s what we have learnt in this first year of operating full-time as service providers.

 One of the first fears we had when we created the company was that there would be no demand for customized web apps in Ruby on Rails.
 Ruby does not have a big market share in Spain, so we had to create it.